doctor-phil/network/README.md

 add_vertex(digraph, c);
 ```
 #### Adding Arcs
 To add arcs between vertices, both vertices must exist in the DiGraph structure.
 The `add_arc()` function will create an arc in the DiGraph from the first vertex to the second with the specified weight.
-An exmaple can be found below.
+Specifically, if we were to call `add_arc(digraph, a, b, .1000056)` when vertices *a* and *b* exist in the structure *digraph*, the `add_arc()` function would create an Arc struct, which is a structure that holds a pointer to the destination vertex, *b*, and a weight, *.1000056* in this example, and add this Arc structure to the origin's arc list, *a* in this case.
+Arc weights are of type float.
+For more detail about the Arc structure, please see the code and documentation in [vertex.c](vertex.c).
+An example can be found below.
 ```
 add_arc(digraph, a, b, 4.005);
 add_arc(digraph, a, c, 253);